 - Participants must be full-time faculty, and may be from any department, unit, or college.

-- Participants must be in their first five years of teaching, at any institution.
+- Participants must be in their first six years of teaching, at any institution.

 - Participants must be teaching fall or spring during the program participation.

 - Participants can miss no more than one program session per semester and must engage in required class observations.

 - Participants must be interested in refining their teaching, reflecting on teaching and learning processes, and actively supporting other teachers at Virginia Tech.

 There is no cost for faculty to participate in the New Faculty / Early Career Teaching Certificate program

 Applicants for the New Faculty / Early Career Teaching Certificate program must complete the online application process, which includes the following: